Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/secrets.md

 - `in` (Block List, Max: 1) IN clause to filter the list of secrets (see [below for nested schema](#nestedblock--in))
 - `like` (String) Filters the output with **case-insensitive** pattern, with support for SQL wildcard characters (`%` and `_`).
-- `with_describe` (Boolean) Runs DESC SECRET for each secret returned by SHOW SECRETS.
+- `with_describe` (Boolean) (Default: `true`) Runs DESC SECRET for each secret returned by SHOW SECRETS.
 The output of describe is saved to the description field.
 By default this value is set to true.

 ### Read-Only